AlhNobleman/Data-Analytics-Portfolio/RFM-CUSTOMER-SEGMENTATION/README.md

 ELSE "Lost"
 END

-Because this rule uses exactly two binary conditions (Recency ≤/> 30, Frequency ≥/< 15), there are only 2² = 4 possible outcomes, all of which are explicitly covered — so no customer falls through to "Lost" by default due to incomplete logic.
+Because this rule uses exactly two binary conditions (Recency ≤/> 30, Frequency ≥/< 15), there are only 2² = 4 possible outcomes, all of which are explicitly covered, so no customer falls through to "Lost" by default due to incomplete logic.

 Result: 350 customers split into Champions (141), At Risk (104), Lost (58), New/Occasional (47).
 </details>